dwojtasik/qget/README.rst

       Will be used also when rewriting parts to output file.
 If limit is supplied this can be override for stream iteration.
 Defaults to 2621440. max_part_mb (float, optional): Desirable (if possible) max part size in megabytes.
-Defaults to 5. limit (str, optional): Download rate limit in MBps.
+Defaults to 5. retries (int, optional): Retries number for part download.
+Defaults to 10. retry_sec (int, optional): Time to wait between retries of part download in seconds.
+Defaults to 1. limit (str, optional): Download rate limit in MBps.
 Can be supplied with unit as "Nunit", eg. "5M".
       Valid units (case insensitive): b, k, m, g, kb, mb, gb.
 0 bytes will be treat as no limit.
       Defaults to None.